What do mosquitoes, leeches, and salt have in common? Simple, experience all three on any of Taman Negara’s jungle treks

 Maybe when visitors only have 2 weeks’ holiday, there’s an urgency to see and do as much as possible, cramming everything into a fleeting moment.
 Perhaps if time is an issue, then concentrate on one or two areas only and at least savour what a region has to offer; not just mark a place off your checklist.
 These same people appear to be miserable with locals and other travellers.
 No smiles and quite arrogant.

-If I’ve learnt only one valuable lesson over the 25+ years of exploring the world, is to at least learn a few local words or phrases of wherever you’re travelling to as this goes a long way.
+If I’ve learnt only one valuable lesson over the 25-plus years of exploring the world, is to at least learn a few local words or phrases of wherever you’re travelling to as this goes a long way.
 You will be better-received by the locals whilst also having a laugh at your pronunciation of their language.
 Enjoy a richer experience and try a few local words!

-Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers.
-Although Jerantut is in central Malaysia, we are kind of still heading north.
+The next destination is Jerantut as this town isn’t well known or traversed by travellers.
+Although Jerantut is in central Malaysia, we’re still kind of heading north.